-Please refer to Section IV: The Empire Plan Mental Health and Substance Use Program Certificate of Insurance, which contains all of the Mental Health and Substance Use benefits that are covered under The Empire Plan.
-You may also contact the Mental Health and Substance Use Program Administrator (see Contact Information, page 149) if You have any questions.
+Please refer to Section IV: The Empire Plan Mental Health and Substance Use Program Certificate of Insurance, which contains all of the mental health and substance use benefits that are covered under The Empire Plan.
+You may also call The Empire Plan and choose the Mental Health and Substance Use Program (see Contact Information, page 151) if You have any questions.